Join one of the fantastic events out there - or create your own cycling challenge!

 Each RIDE 24 event is unique, all 3 test stamina & determination.
 Up to 300 riders set out, fully supported, with 7 stages of 40/45 miles - signed all the way, pace riders, mechanics, medics, rest stops with food & hospitality.
 RIDE 24 events are not races, they're endurance challenges at their best & exhilarating weekends to remember!
 Visit the Ride 24 website for more information.

 Create Your Own Cycling Challenge

-You can also create your own cycling challenge like Daniel Harland's Cambridge to Brighton ride, Simon Dickinson's cycle to Paris, and Sebastian Cunningham, the super seven year-old who completed 100 miles of cycling for NASS.
+You can also create your own cycling challenge like Sebastian Cunningham (right) the super seven year-old who completed 100 miles of cycling for NASS.